Home » A Step-By-Step Guide for Writing a Nonprofit Newsletter

 This step-by-step guide is full of nonprofit newsletter best practices that will help your newsletter stand out from the crowd.
 We’ll answer all your questions, like:

 Let’s jump right in.
-Nonprofit newsletters are a key component of a nonprofit social media strategy.
+Nonprofit newsletters are a key component of a cohesive communications plan.
+They also interweave perfectly with your nonprofit social media strategy.
 Newsletters can go a long way in helping you build rapport with your supporters and to establish your expertise within your field.
 With expertise comes trust, which can help improve your volunteer recruitment efforts, nurture donor relationships, and garner new support within your community.

 Most organizations follow a general nonprofit newsletter template that consists of content relevant to their cause, headings, links, and calls-to-action.
 Creating a newsletter for a nonprofit might sound tough, but these suggestions will help you get started.

-Your newsletter content should vary based on your goals.
+Your newsletter content could vary based on your goals.
+Do you want to keep your best volunteers engaged?
 Are you looking to increase donations?
-Do you want to keep your best volunteers engaged?
 Are you hoping to become more visible in your community?
 Align your newsletter with your organization’s marketing strategy and represent the collective voice of your nonprofit.
 Rather than trying to appeal to the interests of everyone, find your niche and be intentional with the content you include.
 Decide on a central theme or message to guide each issue of your newsletter.

-Most of us are short on time, so we skim articles to decide if it’s worth our time to delve in.
+Most of us are short on time, so we skim articles to decide whether to delve in.
 Headings are a great way to break up large chunks of text so that your readers can glance at sections before they explore further.
 Divide your newsletter into small chunks of text and include a heading in bold or a color that stands out.
 The goal is to catch the eye of your readers and invite them to keep reading, so make your headings punchy.

 Once you start gathering engagement data, you might also ask, “what is a good open rate for nonprofit newsletter?”
 While it’s important to know standard non-profit industry email engagement rates, it is also important to track your own performance and then take small steps to do better, no matter the number you start with.